 - 1. What did you enjoy the most about making the product? - 2.
 What challenges did you have when making the product?
 Would you do anything differently next time?
-If so, what? - What is the suggested retail price of the product?
-How did you decide on the price? - 4.
-Market analysis of the community -data gathered through a survey of potential customers. - a.
-Use the three questions on page 3.3 and survey at least 10 people in your community about your product. - 5.
+If so, what? - 3.
+What is the suggested retail price of the product?
+How did you decide on the price? - 4 Market analysis of the community -data gathered through a survey of potential customers. - a.
+Survey at least 10 people in your community about your product. - 5.
 How much would you earn per hour?
 Show how you determined this figure. - 6.
-What is unique about this product? - sf Class 5 Photos of an Original Product (SF181) (mounted on a 14" x 22" poster) must include three photos of developed product and a mounted information sheet answering the following questions.
+What is unique about this product?

+sf Class 5 Photos of an Original Product - (SF181) - (mounted on a 14" x 22" poster) must include three photos of developed product and a mounted information sheet answering the following questions.
 If exhibiting both Class 4 and Class 5, products must be entirely different products.